 These gorgeous handmade bowls with touches of gold are the perfect size for small jobs, like holding your fancy Luxardo cherries during a cocktail party, for instance.
 But they can also move off the bar cart to hold condiments during a dinner party.
 They’re so enchanting, their new owner will doubtless find many excuses to use them and keep them in sight.
 They’re available in sets of two or three and various colors, so you can choose whatever combo will most appeal to your giftee.Buy Now

-An ice bucket is an item that’s easy to forget when stocking a bar cart, but it’s incredibly useful, and this one made of stainless steel with a hammered brass exterior is also attractive—and affordable.
+An ice bucket is an item that’s easy to forget when stocking a bar cart, but it’s incredibly useful, and this one made of stainless steel with a retro gold finish is also attractive—and affordable.
 It comes with tongs so no one needs to reach their fingers into the communal ice chest.Buy Now

 If your giftee prefers to mix things up, you can outfit your bestie’s entire bar cart for under $60 with this sleek black matte metallic Boston shaker set with all the essential tools included: shaker, strainer, double jigger, muddler, bar spoon, and tongs.
 The set also comes in copper and silver to coordinate with any decor.Buy Now

 The best-selling authors and mixologists behind the acclaimed Death & Co are at it again.
 This time, they’re crafting classic and original drinks built from six “root cocktails:” the Old-Fashioned, Martini, Daiquiri, Sidecar, Whisky Highball, and the Flip.
 If there’s one recipe book to prominently feature on a bar cart, this is it—but check out some of our other favorite cocktail books for more great options too.Buy Now